jimlutsko/classicalDFT/README.md

 ## Installation

-1. Switch to the branch MultiSpecies (command "git checkout MultiSpecies").
-2. Perform the following to setup and compile the library:
+1. Perform the following to setup and compile the library:

 >cd Lib